M-Buntoro/go-face-webserver/README.md

 # models
-this implementation uses model from https://github.com/davidsandberg/facenet which uses dataset from CASIA-WebFace and VGGFace2 as training data and Haar filter provided by opencv for face detection created by Rainer Lienhart
+this implementation uses model from https://github.com/davidsandberg/facenet which uses dataset from CASIA-WebFace and VGGFace2 as training data. <br/>
+for face detection Haar filter was provided by opencv which was created by Rainer Lienhart